vanshdeepsingh-coder/Consulting-Application/README.md

 What you get here:
 * implement responsive ui with first mmmmm including backend
 * * MUI provides  styling and building mmmmm-UI components quickly and easily
-* Most of the UI created react-bootstrap as well row css.
+* Most of the UI created react-bootstrap ppppp well row css.
-* Few cases used MUI but in future i will add more MUI features here.:smile:
+* Few cases used MUI but in future i will ppppp more MUI features here.:smile:
 * Responsive landing page.
 * user can give review, can purchase a product and see there status.
 * there most interting part is Login Page. this is amazing design and authentication system.